 Following peer review, the editor communicates one of four decisions to authors:

 Manuscripts requiring major revision are re-evaluated by the original reviewers when possible.
-Those with minor revisions are typically re-evaluated by the editor.
+Those accepted with revision are typically re-evaluated by the editor.

 4. Acceptance and Proofing

+Once accepted, authors pay the APC for their specific journal.
+Subsequently, manuscripts are formatted and typeset.
 Accepted manuscripts may undergo light editorial modification during copyediting and typesetting to ensure consistency with journal style and format.
-Authors are provided a proof of the pre-published article by email for review and approval prior to online release.
+Articles are assigned an e-locator (i.e., article number) by the journal.
+Authors are then provided with a link to galley proofs (a proof of the pre-published article) by email for review and approval prior to online release.
+At this point major changes are not allowed.

 5. Online Publication

-Articles are published online on a rolling basis within a few weeks of final acceptance.
-Each article is assigned a DOI before publication and is immediately accessible and citable in the current volume.
-The final version of record is indexed in databases.
+Articles are published online on a rolling basis soon after author approval of proofs.
+Each article is assigned a unique DOI upon publication and is immediately accessible and citable in the current volume.
+Once the DOI resolves, changes to metadata (title, authors, abstract, keywords) are not allowed.
+The final version of record is made available online for indexing in databases.
 We have no control over indexing time.

 6. Post-Publication

-Minor typographical or metadata corrections may be made post-publication following editorial review.
-Substantive corrections may be published as errata.
+Minor typographical corrections may be allowed post-publication following editorial review.
+Substantive corrections are discouraged but if absolutely needed can be published as errata.
 Retractions are documented transparently on the article record.

 In summary:

-The full publication process from submission to online publication normally takes 4-10 weeks, depending on reviewer turnaround and editorial volume.
-This streamlined timeline reflects IDR’s commitment to prompt, rigorous, and transparent dissemination of high-quality research in individual differences.
+The full publication process from submission receipt to online publication normally takes 2-6 weeks, depending on reviewer turnaround, editorial volume, and author revisions prior to acceptance.
+This streamlined timeline reflects our commitment to prompt and transparent dissemination of quality research.